MaximRobeyst/ZombieHordeAI/README.md

-# ZombieHordeAI
+# Zombie game
- ZombiehordeAI inspired by left 4 dead and vermintide
+Zombie game inspired by left4dead and Vermintide 2.
+It was mainly focused on learning networking through unity and how to connect it through steam